Xinxuan-Li/StudBud/README.md

 Code perspective
 1. Tasks in each stage should be added to local storage to make this web app actually function.

-2. Pomodoro timer being able to run across the site.
+2. Pomodoro timer shoudld be able to run across the site.

 3. Enable auto save on the resource page.